Zaatar Popcorn - stovetop popped corn kernels tossed with zaatar seasoning for a quick, savory snack.

 Janelle's Tips

-- Season while hot so the zaatar sticks better
+- Season while the popcorn is hot so the zaatar sticks properly

 Recommendation